 Please thoroughly read through the Vendor FAQ before submitting your application to be sure you understand all of the details of the event.

 The jurying process is labor intensive and much time is spent organizing the applications and images.
 Many hours are then spent by the jury carefully analyzing each application and selecting the best representation and variety for the show.
-Your $20 application fee covers this, and is non-refundable.
+Your $25 application fee covers this, and is non-refundable.

 The booth fee for the 2020 summer show is $132.
-The summer show booth fee covers EITHER an indoor booth space (9′ wide x 6′ deep) in either the gymnasium or the Speck Gallery (formerly Gallery No. 2) OR an outdoor booth space (10′ wide x 10′ deep OR 12′ wide x 8′ deep).
-Booth spaces will be assigned and we will not take requests for locations, other than specifications allowed on the application; you do choose indoor or outdoor for the summer event.)
+The summer show booth fee covers EITHER an indoor booth space (9′ wide x 6′ deep) in either The Gymnasium or the Speck Gallery (formerly Gallery No. 2) OR an outdoor booth space (10′ wide x 10′ deep OR 12′ wide x 8′ deep).
+(Booth spaces will be assigned and we will not take requests for locations, other than specifications allowed on the application; you do choose indoor or outdoor for the summer event.)

-If you would like to rent an 8′ table and 2 folding chairs from us, you are able to do so for an additional $18.
+SUMMER SHOW ONLY: If you would like to rent an 8′ table and 2 folding chairs from us, you are able to do so for an additional $18.
 If you would like to rent a 6′ table and 2 folding chairs from us, you are able to do so for an additional $15.

 Each Handicraft Exchange show is juried because of limited space and high demand.
 We accept all applications and then sit down and examine them, by category (i.e.; jewelry, bath & body, housewares, stationery, etc.), to determine which are the strongest and most unique product lines and which vendors and products best represent our idea of what the INDIEana Handicraft Exchange was meant to be.

 We have a rotating panel of 8-12 judges who jury the applications and make the final selections for each show.
 The judges are local illustrators, graphic designers, painters, teachers, writers, photographers, woodworkers, etc. There is a different pool of applicants for every single event.
 There are also different jury members for every single event, so results always vary to keep the event fresh.

-Please understand that your participation in past Handicraft Exchange events DOES NOT guarantee you a spot in every future event.
+NOTE: Please understand that your participation in past Handicraft Exchange events DOES NOT guarantee you a spot in every future event.
 Please also understand that if you are a vendor at our store, Homespun, this also DOES NOT guarantee you a space in the event.

 – Quality images of your work.
 Blurry, far-off or cluttered images do not allow us to look at your work carefully.
 We need to be able to see the details.
 Simple, clean, crisp, well-lit images are ideal.
-Make sure that the images are at least 4″ x 6″ in size so that they are large enough to view at a distance on a white projector screen.
+Make sure that the images are at least 4″ x 6″ in size so that they are large enough for the jury to view at a distance on a white projector screen.

 – Variety in the images of your work.
 We need to see different pieces.
 Five images of the same product from different angles, or of the same product in five different colors, doesn’t give us much to go on.
 We need to see different products in your line, but one cohesive body of work.
 We also strongly recommend submitting one image of a booth setup from past shows you have participated in.